 A complete list of required repertoire and guidelines for choice repertoire can be found in the National Federation of Music Clubs Bulletin.
 The Music Mart (in Mankato, Faribault or Lamberton) has a reference copy of this Bulletin, or teachers can purchase their own copy either from The Music Mart or from the National Federation of Music Clubs (317-882-4003) for $13.
 If planning to enter several students in the Festival, it is helpful for a teacher to have his own personal copy of the Bulletin.
 The Bulletin is republished every four years, the current Bulletin is in effect through the Festival of 2020.

 The Bulletin gives complete instructions & repertoire for all events.
 Please note that many solo and small ensemble events are available to students: pianists may enter piano solos, hymn playing, patriotic,sight reading, accompanying, duets, trios, one-hand solos & concertos.
 Voice participants may enter art songs, musical theater, or duets in art songs or musical theater.
 There are also levels for organ, guitar, string, woodwind, brass & percussion instruments.
-The cost for the first solo event for a student is $25, but additional solo events a student enters are discounted to $15 each.
-Ensembles are $10 per participant.
+The cost for all events is $30 per student/per event.

 Though no longer officially part of the National Federation of Music Clubs (NFMC), we use its basic structure and repertoire for our Scherzo Music Festival.
 If a student has previously participated in the NFMC, we will gladly accept the student's NFMC accumulated points toward the gold cups.
 The basic changes we have made to the Scherzo Music Festival that differ from the NFMC Festival is that students are not required to join a junior club, there are no age restrictions at all, teachers do not have to join the state NFMC club nor subscribe to the magazine, and our fees remain as low as possible every year.